RomanLeca/coinshift_test/README.md

 ## Files
 ### ./modules/api_client.py
 Contains a class for interacting with the blockchain indexer API.
+### ./modules/search_page_locators.py
+Contains a class for interacting with the indexer search page.
 ### ./conftest.py
 Contains fixtures and configuration for Pytest.
 ### ./tests/frontend/test_indexer_page.py